roboportal/bot_design_examples/README.md

 ## HEXBUG BattleBots

 ### Description
 A simple way to play [BattleBots](https://www.hexbug.com/battlebots) online.
-Toys are remotely controlled over IR with some custom protocol (at least I didn't find anything like that).
+Toys are remotely controlled over IR with some custom protocol (at least it didn't match existing ones at first glance).
 Signal is modulated with 38 kHz.
 The example of 'move forward' command for the robot with address '0':

 ![scout preview](./resources/protocol.png)